 Your step-by-step guide to getting the flex green light:

-On National Flex Day, my goal is to help you fight for flex and get it.
+My goal is to help you fight for and get flex:

 - Find flex forward companies: Flex Jobs’ 50 Top Companies Hiring for Flexible Jobs and Fortune’s 50 Best Workplaces for Flexibility, and check Fairygodboss’s crowdsourced reviews too for women-friendly workplaces.

 - Find flex job opps: FlexJobs, Fairygodboss, Werk, The Mom Project, Apres Group if you’re a returner, and if you’re in Austin, sign up for Pro Mama jobs delivered to your inbox.